jessepav/lacygoill-wiki-backup/admin/update-alternatives.md

 A symlink, like `/usr/bin/editor`,  which refers to one of a  number of files of similar function.

-In `$ man update-alternatives`, it's also called “generic name”.
+In `man update-alternatives`, it's also called “generic name”.

 ## alternative name